max-kamps/jpdb-ttu/README.md

 *  `npm run watch`: Automatically recompiles code when it changes, putting the output into `build/`.
 Using this is recommended during development.

 Please note the following:
-*  All coroutines must be awaited.
-All top-level code must be wrapped in try/catch that calls `showError(error)`.
-This is because extensions do not support the `error` and `unhandledrejection` events, so any errors not caught explicitly would get ignored and not shown to the user.
-(Working around browser bugs like this is annoying but necessary.)
+*  Because of a browser bug, all coroutines must be awaited and all top-level code must be wrapped in try/catch that calls `showError(error)`.
+This is because the `error` and `unhandledrejection` events do not work correctly in extension content scripts, so any errors not caught explicitly would get ignored and not shown to the user.
-*  Event handlers added with `on<event>=` in JSX automatically get awaited and wrapped in a try/catch.
+*  This is done automatically for event handlers added with `on<event>=` in JSX.

 (Don't worry *too* much about this.
 If you forget, I will (probably) notice during code review and fix it after merging.)